Spijkervet/eurovision-dataset/README.md

 To get an initial idea of the dataset, an example Jupyter Notebook is created in the `examples` directory.
 This can be opened with `jupyter notebook`.

 ## Data description
 The competition ranking is provided for both finals and semi-finals.
-The country-to-country voting data contains 47007 voting activities, and is seperated by jury- and televoting when applicable.
+The country-to-country voting data contains 47007 voting activities, and is separated by jury- and televoting after it was introduced in 2016.

 ### contestants.csv